GPD G7A

 Budget shortlist candidate is not just a catchy label here.
 It is the cleanest shorthand for why this device deserves attention.
 The practical feature mix still gives it a recognizable lane.

 If the device sparks your interest, the smartest next click is usually GPD 5005, followed by GPD 7018, because that is where the shape of the market around it comes into focus.
-That is what a good review should do: not close the conversation, but sharpen the next choice.
+A useful verdict should leave the reader more curious, but also more precise.

 Playable Games